shipurjan/nixvim-config/README.md

-# Khanelivim: My Nix-Powered Neovim Configuration
+# nixvim-config: My Nix-Powered Neovim Configuration

+Forked from khanelivim.

 This is my fully customized Neovim configuration, built with Nix and the powerful [Nixvim flake](https://github.com/nix-community/nixvim).
 Enjoy a